webpack/webpack-cli/CONTRIBUTING.md

 Most of the time, when webpack does not work correctly, it might be a configuration issue.

 If you are still having difficulty after looking over your configuration carefully, please post a question to [StackOverflow with the webpack-cli tag](http://stackoverflow.com/tags/webpack-cli).
-Questions that include your `webpack.config.js` and relevant files, this way you help others to help you.
+Please ensure that your questions that include your `webpack.config.js` and relevant files.
+This way you help others to help you.

 **If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.**

 ## Your first Contribution

-First of all you will need to create an issue in github for the feature of bugfix that you wand to work on.
+First of all you will need to create an issue in github for the feature or bugfix that you want to work on.
 When you open a new issue, there will be a template that will be automatically added to the text of the issue, which you would need to fill in.
 Doing this will help us to understand better what the ticket is about.

 After you've created the issue, we will have a look, and provide feedback to your ticket.

-In case is a bugfix that you want to fix, we might help you with background information about the issue, so you make an informed fix.
+In case it is a bug that you want to fix, we might help you with background information about the issue, so you can make an informed fix.

 In case you are suggesting a new feature, we will match your idea with our current roadmap, and will open conversations about it.
 Once the discussion has been done, and the tasks cleared, then you're ready to code.